Filing Your Return -> Medical Expense Tax Credit

 Either spouse can claim the medical expenses for 24 months for a deceased spouse.
 The 24-month period for the deceased spouse ends on the date of death.
 The 12-month period for the other spouse or children ends on any date in the taxation year.

-You should usually claim the total medical expenses for both you and your spouse or common-law partner on one tax return.
+You should usually claim the total medical expenses for both you and your spouse or common-law partner on one tax return, because the reduction of 3% of net income will be lower.

-You can claim the medical expenses on either spouse's tax return.
+You can claim the medical expenses on either spouse's tax return, or the expenses can be split between spouses.
 If both spouses have taxable income, it is usually better to claim the medical expenses on the return with the lower net income.
-This is because the lesser of $2,397 (federal for 2020, $2,421 for 2021 - see the tables of non-refundable tax credits for provincial/territorial amounts) or 3% of net income is deducted from the medical expenses to determine the amount to be used for the tax credit.
+This is because the lesser of $2,421 (federal for 2021, $2,479 for 2022 - see the tables of non-refundable tax credits for provincial/territorial amounts) or 3% of net income is deducted from the medical expenses to determine the amount to be used for the tax credit.
+If the expenses are split, this deduction is applied 2 times - once for the claim of each spouse.

-Tax Tip: If the lower income spouse does not have enough tax payable to offset the medical expense tax credit, it may be beneficial to move the expenses to the higher income spouse.
+Tax Tip: If the lower income spouse does not have enough tax payable to offset the medical expense tax credit, it may be beneficial to move some or all of the expenses to the higher income spouse.

 If you are a business owner, consider setting up a private health services plan to have your business pay your family medical expenses.
 See the private health services plan article on our Small Business page.

 Medical expenses for the taxpayer, the taxpayer's spouse or common-law partner, and dependent children under 18 are claimed on line 33099 of the federal tax return.
-Only expenses in excess of the lesser of $2,397 for 2020 ($2,421 for 2021) or 3% of line 23600 net income can be claimed for the federal tax credit.
+Only expenses in excess of the lesser of $2,421 for 2021 ($2,479 for 2022) or 3% of line 23600 net income can be claimed for the federal tax credit.
 The lowest tax rate is applied to the medical expenses to determine the amount of the tax credit.
-Due to the way the credit is calculated, a couple will normally get a higher credit by combining the medical expenses of both spouses on one tax return - the one with the lowest net income, unless the income is so low that there would be no tax to offset the credit.
+Due to the way the credit is calculated, a couple will usually get a higher credit by combining the medical expenses of both spouses on one tax return - the one with the lowest net income, unless the income is so low that there would be no tax to offset the credit.

 2019 Federal METC Calculation Example